NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ##### 2.2.1 Example - Robot Framework and LLM Synergy

-Generate a Robot Framework script for MFA login with the following steps:
+Generate a Robot Framework script for MFA (Multi-Factor Authentication) login with the following steps:

 1. Navigate to the login page.
 2. Fill in the username and password.